Menu

 Our children thoroughly enjoy lessons and are active learners who display very good behaviour because they understand the right of all children to learn and thrive in an atmosphere of mutual respect.
 The school promotes respect for others and this is reiterated through our classroom rules as well as our Behaviour Policy.
 Children take part in discussions during Circle Time when they are expected to treat the opinions and views of others with respect, even if they differ from their own.

 All staff are committed to developing with the children the language needed to express their views, emotions and feelings so that children are able to negotiate with their peers and resolve any disagreements peacefully.
-We actively seek opportunities to enhance pupils’ understanding of their place in a culturally diverse society by giving them opportunities to
+We actively seek opportunities to enhance pupils’ understanding of their place in a culturally diverse society by giving them the opportunities to.

 They experience such diversity through the real life experiences of their peers.
-Assemblies and discussions involving prejudices and prejudiced based bullying are being followed and are supported by learning in RE and PSHE.
+Assemblies and discussions involving prejudices and prejudiced-based bullying are being followed and are supported by learning in RE and PSHE.

 Our British values display in the hall